 and that all important undercoat - if you don't reach the undercoat when

 brushing, it will eventually clump together and cause matting.
+Brushing also gets the circulation going and helps to distribute natural oils evenly around his coat.

 The lifestyle of your pooch can determine how often you need to give your dog a bath.